Cray-HPE/docs-csm/101-BOOTING.md

 5. Cloud-init provides personalization.

 The disk-write is for two reasons:
-- Running the squashFS from disk frees memory, vs. running it in memory.
+- Running the squashFS from disk frees memory, vs. running it in memory
-- The local image serves as a fallback.
+- The local image serves as a fallback with a Grub2 bootlader
+- Persistence; runniing in memory is ephemeral

 ### Installed